Ear to the Ground

 ||||

-When reviewing HVAC systems in a building, the acoustical engineer is typically faced with some common design aspects that need to be considered – the sound insulation value of the walls and floor/ceiling assemblies of the mechanical room; the noise transmitted through ventilation ductwork; and ensuring that appropriate vibration isolation devices are applied on installed source equipment.
+When reviewing HVAC systems in a building, the acoustical consultant is typically faced with some common design aspects that need to be considered – the sound insulation value of the walls and floor/ceiling assemblies of the mechanical room; the noise transmitted through ventilation ductwork; and ensuring that appropriate vibration isolation devices are applied on installed source equipment.

 However, there are several more unusual cases in which the design of the HVAC system may have other less obvious impacts on the design of the building.